aiyan.io

 The orchestrator architecture The orchestrator architecture

-The improvements were substantial, eliminating hard-coded responses, giving the data engineering agent a single voice, and designating it as the representative.
+The improvements were substantial, eliminating hard-coded responses, giving the data engineering agent a single voice, and designating it as the coordinator.

 1. tool_generate_schema("drop order ID, add payment ID")